tedconf/symfony-doc-unofficial/reference/en/04-Settings.markdown

 ### ~`csrf_secret`~

-*Default*: `false`
+*Default*: a randomly generated secret

 The `csrf_secret` is a unique secret for your application.
 If not set to `false`, it enables CSRF protection for all forms defined with the form framework.
 This settings is also used by the `link_to()` helper when it needs to convert a link to a form (to simulate a `DELETE` HTTP method for example).

-It is highly recommended to change the default value to a unique secret.
+It is highly recommended to change the default value to a unique secret of your choice.

 >**TIP**
 >This settings can be set when you create an application with the